godalming123/tinytile/readme.md

 [![Stargazers over time](https://starchart.cc/godalming123/tinytile.svg)](https://starchart.cc/godalming123/tinytile)

 # Other language options that could be considered for this project:
+## Not usable becuase the bindings are still on 0.15:
+ - Golang - has a PR for wlroots 0.17 which will be merged when that is released
+ - Rust
-## Not usable because the wlroots bindings are out of date:
+## Not usable because the wlroots bindings are far out of date (3+ years):
- - Golang
  - Haskell
  - Ocaml
- - Rust
 ## Not usable because the languages cannot build wayland compositors:
  - Godot
  - Qt